 Press accreditation permit

 This is like the gate pass for the filming crew which is a must-have for the crew intending to conduct any filming in Uganda.
-These cards are issued by the Uganda Media Council which is valid for about 30 days up to two years from the date of issuing.
+The Uganda Media Council issues these cards which are valid for about 30 days up to two years from the date of issuing.

-For a member to acquire the card, you are supposed to first fill the form given, FORM G where the members of the crew fill the form with the necessary details along with the copy of scanned passport and your recent passport photo.
-Note that the bios page is the page that each member is supposed to scan for the passport case.
+For a member to acquire the card, he or she has to first fill the form given.
+Additionally, the members of the crew fill the form with the necessary details along with the copy of the passport and their recent passport photos.
+Note that the bios page is the page that each member must scan for the passport case.
 The team leader is also supposed to send a detailed synopsis of the film that is intended to be shot in Uganda in a specified period of time.

-Furthermore, the media accreditation fees should be attached for all the crew members in a specified period of time as mentioned below:
+Furthermore, the media accreditation fees for all the crew members in a specific period of time include;

 - Each crew member will pay 175$ for a period not exceeding 30 days of the member’s stay.